 Merck & Co (MRK) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 4, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Merck & Co ("Merck" or the "Company") (NYSE: MRK ).
+LOS ANGELES, April 10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Merck & Co ("Merck" or the "Company") (NYSE: MRK ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MERCK & CO (MRK), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MERCK INVESTMENTS, CLICK HERE BEFORE APRIL 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?